Thespartann/DarkVinyl/README.md

 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="90"/></a>
 <a href='https://play.google.com/store/apps/details?id=com.poupa.vinylmusicplayer'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height="90"/></a>

+# HOWTO BUILD
+You will need to have zipalign installed.
+To install zipalign run: "sudo apt install zipalign"

+Then run ./build.sh
+The script will build, sign and zipalign the apk, the final apk will be placed in the root of the source directory

 **A material designed local music player for Android.**

 **Forked from Phonograph; makes all Pro features free, as they used to be**